Industry Excellence Awards

-The FAA Customer Service Excellence Award recognizes a local Federal Aviation Administration (FAA) facility or facility staff member who represents the highest degree of customer service and elevates the quality of interaction between the FAA and aircraft maintenance and repair facilities, Part 135 certificate holders, airport service organizations, and flight schools.
+The FAA Service Excellence Award recognizes a local Federal Aviation Administration (FAA) facility or facility staff member who represents the highest degree of professionalism and elevates the quality of interaction between the FAA and aircraft maintenance and repair facilities, Part 135 certificate holders, airport service organizations, and flight schools.

 ATP/NATA General Aviation Service Technician Award

 acknowledges the exceptional performance of a licensed airframe and power plant mechanic or radio repairman who has practiced his or her craft for a period of 20 or more years.

 NATA Aviation Maintenance Technician Employer Award Program

 The NATA Aviation Maintenance Technician Employer Award Program

 recognizes aviation maintenance organizations that encourage and support aviation maintenance technician (AMT) training.
 The award is based on the percentage of AMTs employed (directly or indirectly) by a maintenance organization that participate in qualified training events.
 An AMT must complete at least 12 hours of training each year to be counted towards the organization’s award percentage.